-Important research and stewardship work cannot succeed without the necessary funding required to hire field staff, purchase equipment and supplies, and to produce reports and educational content.
-The Friends of Pinery Park welcome donations from corporations and individuals.
-Please support the Friends of Pinery Park’s projects by making a charitable donation through CanadaHelps.org, or taking part in one of our annual fundraising events, such as the Raffle, Spring and Fall Native Plant Sales and the Pinery Fall Classic.
+The Friends of Pinery Park appreciate donations from both corporations and individuals.
+Please support the Friends of Pinery Park’s habitat stewardship program by making a charitable donation through CanadaHelps.org or taking part in one of our annual fundraising events, such as the Raffle, the Pinery Fall Classic or the Spring, and Fall Native Plant Sales.